 1) The actual expense method: the cost of actual car expenses (such as gas, maintenance, car payments, oil changes and a few others),

 2) The standard mileage method: deducting a standard amount for every business mile driven.
-The standard mileage rate for 2018 was 54.5 cents per mile, while the 2019 rate is 58 cents per mile.
+The standard mileage rate for 2019 rate was 58 cents per mile and will be 57.5 cents per mile for 2020.
 Stride will automatically calculate your mileage deduction for you based on the year in which you're driving.

 Not sure which method is best for you?
 No problem.
 The mileage deduction typically gives the highest deduction, especially if you drive a lot for work.

 - There are a few exceptions, such as if you're driving a really gas-inefficient vehicle or if you had to do a ton of repair work on the car.
 To read more about the distinction click here.